 The VA process gives a horizontal map into the security position of the network and the application(breadth over depth), while the PT process does a vertical deep dive into the findings(depth over breadth).
 In other words, the VA process shows the potential scale of the vulnerability, while the PT shows how critical it is.
 Due to the nature of work involved in each process, a VA can be carried out using automated scripts and tools.
 Whereas a PT, in almost all cases, is a manual process as every application is unique and differ in their implementation.
 Manual testing is preferred because a PT essentially simulates what real hackers would do to a network or application.

 When combined, penetration testing and vulnerability assessment tools provide a detailed picture of the vulnerabilities that exist in an application and the risks associated with them

 Benefits of VAPT

 New vulnerabilities are discovered and reported every day by security researchers and product vendors.
-The failure to detect and mitigate these vulnerabilities leaves the organizations open to exploit by attackers.
+The failure to detect and mitigate these vulnerabilities leaves the organizations open to exploitation by attackers.
 Companies that have strong VAPT programs are able to prevent or limit the exploitation of flaws.
-Thus it is highly crucial for every company to adopt some form of Vulnerability Assessment program to manage the risk so that attackers do not catch them unprepared and cause catastrophic damage.
+Thus it is highly crucial for every company to adopt some form of the Vulnerability Assessment program.
+This is to manage the risk so that attackers do not catch them unprepared and cause catastrophic damage.